Superman II (1980) - Review

 mpc-hc64-2016-06-12-15-38-11-82-1038x576.jpg

-Oh, but then Clark and her have to go to Niagra falls posing as a married couple to expose some fraud that's been happening where people are getting suckered into...something.
+Oh, but then Clark and she have to go to Niagra Falls posing as a married couple to expose some fraud that's been happening where people are getting suckered into...something.
 It doesn't matter.
-That plot-point is dropped as quick as it starts when her theory rears its head again after Clark Kent disappears for a few seconds and Superman shows up to save some kid that was dangling off the wrong side of the railing at the falls, due to his neglectful parents not paying attention.
+That plot point is dropped as quickly as it starts when her theory rears its head again after Clark Kent disappears for a few seconds and Superman shows up to save some kid who was dangling off the wrong side of the railing at the falls, due to his neglectful parents not paying attention.
 This was the point where I'd have liked to ask Superman to stop saving all the morons.
 Essentially, he's just combating natural selection by saving these idiots.
 If I were him, I think I'd save about half as many citizens, out of principle for how dumb they seem to be.

 mpc-hc64-2016-06-12-15-29-52-88-1038x576.jpg

-Anyways, Lois becomes convinced, once more, that Kent is Superman, shoots a blank bullet at him, and tricks him into revealing himself.
-Which then allows for them to drop this whole journalism sub-plot that doesn't matter, fly to the Fortress of Solitude in the North Pole, and have sex.
-It's like superhero speed-dating.
+Anyway, Lois becomes convinced, once more, that Kent is Superman, shoots a blank bullet at him, and tricks him into revealing himself.
+This then allows for them to drop this whole journalism sub-plot that doesn't matter, fly to the Fortress of Solitude at the North Pole, and have sex.
+It's like superhero speed dating.

 mpc-hc64-2016-06-12-15-35-41-23-1038x576.jpg